 SEAT Leon Estate Review & Prices

-The Seat Leon Estate is roomy and comfortable, but it doesn’t do anything particularly clever
+The Seat Leon Estate is stylish, roomy and comfortable, but it doesn't excel at anything in particular

 - Cash